LynetteDang/Fractracker/README.md

 # fractracker-complaints

+## Acknowledgement
+The Civic Data and Technology Clinic at the University of Chicago partners with public interest organizations to leverage data science research and technology to address pressing social and environmental challenges.
+This project is a collaboration with FracTracker Alliance, completed by three student developers: Jacob Lehr, Sophia MLawer, and Lynette Dang under the supervision of Launa Greer and with the help from Sebastian Clavijo.

+## Background
+FracTracker, the project, was launched as a website at the University of Pittsburgh in 2010 to investigate health concerns and data gaps surrounding western Pennsylvania fracking.
+In 2012, FracTracker Alliance registered as a non-profit organization.
+Since then, it has supported groups across the United States, addressing pressing extraction-related concerns with a lens toward health effects and exposure risks on communities from oil and gas development.
+Our main contacts at the organization will be Kyle Ferrar (Western Program Coordinator), Matt Kelso (Manager of Data & Technology), and Brook Lenker (Executive Director).

+The FracTracker mobile app allows users to document potentially harmful encroachment of wells, pipelines, trains, refineries, landfills, mines, pits, and compressors within their local communities.
+Users select the type of infrastructure or activity witnessed and the physical senses impacted (e.g., smell, sound); report their location; and then, optionally, add a written description, title, and photos.
+In the coming months, FracTracker Alliance will add a new feature to the app permitting users to submit reports as official complaints to the appropriate state agencies.
+User metadata and reports are currently available through one of FracTracker Alliance’s internal APIs (application programming interfaces).
+The goal of this clinic project is to build a set of scripts that run nightly to (1) query the API for new reports, (2) route each report to a state agency, and (3) submit the required data through either an automated email or WebDriver tool such as Selenium.
+We will start with the seven primary fracking states of California, New Mexico, Colorado, Texas, Ohio, Pennsylvania, and West Virginia and expand to others as time permits.
+Our scripts will be deployed to Google Cloud Platform (GCP) and run on a Cloud Run or Compute Engine instance that is created and destroyed on demand.

 ## Description

 This project automates webform and email submissions of environmental complaints for FracTracker Alliance, for a list of state and county agencies specified below: